-U.S. calls for access to Canadian dairy market at latest NAFTA talks
+Trump hints at bilateral trade deal during Trudeau meeting

+Mr. Trump repeatedly praised Mr. Trudeau during the visit while at the same time threatening to end the free-trade deal.
+Mr. Trump greeted him outside the White House by pointing and saying "Great prime minister," and told reporters the two have a "great personal relationship."

+"We have a relationship now as two countries, I think, that's as close as ever.
+But we'll see if we can do the kind of changes that we need," Mr. Trump said.
+"We have to protect our workers and in all fairness the Prime Minister wants to protect Canada, his people, also.
+So we'll see what happens with NAFTA."

-The Republican chairman of a powerful trade committee on Capitol Hill has told Prime Minister Justin Trudeau that he wants NAFTA talks to succeed but the United States should get more access to Canada's dairy industry in a renegotiated agreement.
+Earlier on Wednesday, the Republican chairman of a powerful trade committee on Capitol Hill told Mr. Trudeau that he wants NAFTA talks to succeed but the U.S. should get more access to Canada's dairy industry in a renegotiated agreement.

-Kevin Brady, a Republican Congressman from Texas, told Mr. Trudeau on Wednesday before a meeting with the Ways and Means committee on Capitol Hill that Canada and the U.S. have to make progress on a variety of issues in the NAFTA talks, including dairy.
+Kevin Brady, a Republican Congressman from Texas, told Mr. Trudeau before a meeting with the U.S. House Committee on Ways and Means that Canada and the United States have to make progress on a variety of issues in the North American free-trade agreement talks, including dairy.
 The bipartisan committee has jurisdiction over all taxation and tariffs and is responsible for implementing any changes to the North American free-trade agreement.

-"Our committee, who you are with today, has Constitutional responsibility for trade.
+"Our committee, who you are with today, has constitutional responsibility for trade.
 It's dedicated to ensuring these negotiations are successful," Mr. Brady told Mr. Trudeau during brief remarks before a private meeting with the prime minister.

 "To do that, we need to make progress on issues such as customs barriers, border, intellectual property protection, and greater market access for U.S. dairy producers."

 Mr. Trudeau addressed the committee behind closed doors before he meets U.S. President Donald Trump in the Oval Office on Wednesday afternoon.
-Mr. Trump has publicly mused again about pulling out of the trade deal, and Mr. Trudeau is taking his pro-trade message to both Washington and Mexico City this week in meeting with the countries two leaders.
+Mr. Trump has publicly mused again about pulling out of the trade deal, and Mr. Trudeau is taking his pro-trade message to both Washington and Mexico City this week in meeting with the leaders of the two countries.

 Congress is vitally important to the NAFTA talks, as it could restrain Mr. Trump from tearing up the deal or hitting Canada and Mexico with tough protectionist measures.
 Congress must sign off on any deal to overhaul NAFTA.
-In the event Mr. Trump tried to pull the U.S. out of the agreement, he would have to get a bill through Congress to roll back many of NAFTA's provisions.
+In the event Mr. Trump tried to pull the United States out of the agreement, he would have to get a bill through Congress to roll back many of NAFTA's provisions.

 Mr. Trump's own Republican caucus largely favours free trade, providing a powerful potential check on the White House's economic nationalism.